-- i.
-Explain the meaning of general rules - ii.
-Explain the use of the general rules in classifying goods - iii.
+- ii.
+Explain the use of the general rules in - classifying goods iii.
 Discuss the Six General rules of classifying goods - iv.
 Explain the Order of the use of the General Rules - v.
 Apply the General Interpretative Rules in classifying goods